jgcarrillo/reverse-recipes/README.md

 See [documentation](https://laravel.com/docs/5.7/requests#configuring-trusted-proxies) for more information at the end of the post.

+### Storage

+Heroku doesn't persist images in storage folder due to [documentation](https://help.heroku.com/K1PPS2WM/why-are-my-file-uploads-missing-deleted-from-the-application), so you will need to set up, for example, an Amazon S3 service to storage files.

 ### Secure assets

 I'm not sure if this is mandatory, but we added the `secure_asset()` function in `app.blade.php` as follows.
 Probably it's necessary to add in `styles` and `scripts` too.